emnh/playground-pgg33cnf/statement.md

 # Fast 6x12 Connected Components using bit-optimized BFS

 This is pretty standard BFS, just bit-optimized and with a lookup table for neighbours.
+Performance varies a lot depending on how densely populated the bitboards are, and that in turn depends a lot on the random seed they are initialized with.
+But you can expect 2-5 millions of iterations per 100ms, suitable for Smash the Code.
 Enough talk, here's to the code:

 ```C++ runnable